Astramorph; AVINza [DSC]; Duramorph; Infumorph 200; Infumorph 500; Kadian; MS Contin

 - Make sure you have the right drug; there is more than one strength.

 - Certain strengths of this drug may only be used by people who have been taking drugs like this drug and are used to their effects.
 The use of these strengths by people who have not been taking drugs like this drug may cause very bad and sometimes deadly breathing problems.
-Talk with your doctor.
+Talk with the doctor.

 - It is used to ease very bad pain.